 In general, special education staffing was identified as an area of strength for the district by many.
 Multiple building administrators commented that special education teachers were knowledgeable and dedicated.
 They also commented that paraprofessionals are highly skillful and compassionate.
 Building administrators also commented that the special education director and manager are extremely knowledgeable, approachable and dedicated professionals who keep students’ best interest in mind when making decisions.
 They reportedly maintain high expectations for themselves as well as for special education staff district wide.

 Special education teacher, general education teacher, and special education paraprofessional interview respondents also commented on the knowledgeable, caring, and dedicated staff.
-Positive comments were also made about the special education administration.
+Positive comments also were made about the special education administration.
 The special education director noted the school board and the superintendent are very supportive of the unique and additional needs of students with disabilities.
-While the staff received numerous accolades, there were also a number of concerns identified across respondents with the need for additional staff, especially paraprofessional staff.
-There was also a concern identified across grades with the desire for more training in dealing with the emotional and mental health needs of students.
+While the staff received numerous accolades, there also were a number of concerns identified across respondents with the need for additional staff, especially paraprofessional staff.

 The special education director shared that he would like to continue to implement and train staff, while maintaining evidence based practices in all areas including academic, social, emotional and behavioral for students in the district and identify areas of services that are lacking in evidence based practices.
 The director also indicated that he would like to examine the use and reliance on paraprofessionals with students on IEPs.

 Concern: The district staff and administration acknowledge difficulties obtaining substitute staffing, especially for paraprofessionals.
 The district is encouraged to continue looking at ways to increase its substitute pool to ensure that all students are provided appropriate services and supports when special education staff is absent.
-The district may also consider hiring “in-house” substitute staff to fill vacancies.
+The district also may consider hiring “in-house” floating substitute staff to fill vacancies.

 Topic Area: Training

 Special education professional development initiatives have been offered to licensed and non-licensed district personnel over the past two years.
 According to the special education director, the district has offered training to special education teachers and paraprofessionals on crisis prevention intervention, including restrictive procedures.
+Over the past two years elementary reading teachers were trained in leveled literacy instruction.
+Middle school reading teachers were trained in co-teaching and Read 180/System 44.
+Regular and special education co-teaching pairs are trained annually if they have not had training as a pair.

 Paraprofessionals have received training on autism, child maltreatment reporting, maintaining a positive work culture, disability characteristics and behavior management, recognizing drug and alcohol use in students and training in confidentiality and data privacy.
-Additional topics covered included privacy and social media in an educational setting, alcohol and other drug use In Carver County, stress management and dealing with student anxiety and stress.
+Additional topics covered included privacy and social media in an educational setting, alcohol and other drug use in Carver County, stress management and dealing with student anxiety and stress.